Relational Leadership Coaching For Women

 It's not dramatic.
 It's subtle.
 But it's enough.

 A part of you blames the system: the culture that rewards some people for being direct and punishes others for the same thing.
-The impossible contradiction of being confident but not intimidating, assertive but not aggressive, caring but not soft.
+The seemingly impossible contradiction of being confident but not intimidating, assertive but not aggressive, caring but not soft.

 But another part blames yourself.
 I should be better at this.
 I'm too accommodating.
 Or I'm too bossy.
 If I were only more...